pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

     </p>
   </blockquote>
-  <figcaption>--- Alexander Hamilton, <cite>The Federalist Papers</cite>, No. 1</figcaption>
+  <figcaption>--- Alexander Hamilton, <cite>The Federalist Papers</cite>, No. <span class="oldstyle">1</span></figcaption>
 </figure>

+Now the Scholarly Commons is not a civil body, it's a commons---a middle ground somewhere between the grassroots level of people and the institutions of state.[^commons] A commons has no prescribed structure; it is whatever the people decide for it to be.
+It is a coming together of people for some greater purpose.
+In our case, the great decision we collectively face is whether to establish a commons for scholarly and scientific research, or to continue doing things the way they have been done for so long, having some vague hope for positive change.

 I see the Scholarly Commons as one of the most wonderful opportunities that has ever presented itself to mankind.
+So much of what happens in our world is based upon the knowledge that is available, and if we can remove barriers to that knowledge, and open up the ability for people to interact with it more freely, it would disrupt the world and further _so many other important initiatives_.
 For all the good intentions of those of earlier times, they never had the technology to pull off something like a global commons of researchers, sharing as they go, almost instantaneously, the collective research of the world, ever expanding.

-What is our underlying motivation to create a commons?
-What is our order and survival?
-First of all, I see the Scholarly Commons as a relief for the burgeoning cadre of post-docs.
-Many opportunities for work and service that do not now exist will be opened up.
-Second, this will open up opportunities for many more people to become involved in scholarly and scientific research.
-No longer will people need to be affiliated with an institution to have access to the latest research efforts.
-This will stimulate discovery in a way that I think we can't comprehend right now.
-This has the potential to drastically improve and save lives.

-The fact that these conversations are happening is a good thing.
+Now as April Hathcock has [so nicely articulated][april], we need _real conversation_ to take place to take advantage of this opportunity.
+We need to learn from each other, the North from the South, the West from the East, and vice versa.
+This can't be a colonialization of the world by the Global North.
+This would be an epic failure.
+The Scholarly Commons needs to be rather a [_colonization_][colonization] of _a new land of opportunity_ by people from all parts of the world, nations, cultures, and languages, that are willing to say that we can do better, and we will do it together.
+We need to continue these conversations.
+The fact that these conversations are happening at all is a good thing.
 We're all coming at this from where we are.
 But is there any other place from which we _could_ come?
-These conversations are the beginning of the commons!
-They have to happen, and the important thing is that we create a culture of learning: that we're willing to learn and grow and change as we go.
-This new land that we have embarked upon is full of ripe possibility, but for the sake of order and survival, it would be advantageous to do it in a way that gives as many people a voice as possible What is important is that we involve everyone in this defining process so we can create something well-rounded and balanced.
+I see these conversations, however uncomfortable, candid, or mind-blowing as the beginning of the commons!
+They have to happen, and the important thing is that we create a culture of
+learning: that we're willing to learn and grow and change as we go.
+This new land that we have embarked upon is full of ripe possibility.
+What is important is that we agree to come together and unite to do something greater than any of us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
 We need something that everyone can touch.

 # TL;DR